 After that dried, I was all done.

-I hope everyone has a great Halloween season and if you're on the lookout for more Halloween project ideas please check out my blog or my Etsy shop where I'm always working on coming up with new Halloween ideas.
+I hope everyone has a great Halloween season!
+If you’re on the lookout for more Halloween ideas please check out my Etsy shop!

 For more Day of the Dead crafts, check out the following posts: